BogdusUltra/WRO-2022-Future-Engineers/README.md

 # WRO-2022-Future-Engineers
 main.py is a separate program.
-She is on pyboard.
+It is on pyboard.
 It exchanges data packets with the qualification.py or final.py program (depending on which program is currently running).
 Pyboard processes the received data and, depending on the values ​​that were in the data packet, changes the servo angle and speed.
 If the button is pressed, then it sends information about it.